 3. Make it obvious that additional revisions are costly.

 Limitless work isn’t a problem as long as it’s accompanied by endless income.
 That is why, after the initial revisions, you should charge for each subsequent revision.
-Determine that figure straight now and add it as a revision fee clause in your freelancer contract.
+Charging for your services in this manner ensures that your time and effort are fairly compensated.
+Determine that figure straight away and add it as a revision fee clause in your freelancer contract.
 An hourly rate and an estimate of how long the revision will take would be a decent method to determine this.

 4. Treat requests with respect.